 But I knew that when it did come - I'd focus on what all of this was doing for me.

-They wouldn't be doing this to me if they didn't think it could help.
+During treatment, it was this that I clung onto most - They wouldn't be doing this to me if they didn't think it could help.

 The struggle we go through doesn't happen for a reason.
-But we can always change how we look at it to get ourselves through it, and take pleasure from keeping that spark of hope alive, and bouncing back up, after it's passed.
+But we can always change HOW we look at it to get ourselves through it, and take pleasure from keeping that spark of hope alive, and bouncing back up, after it's passed.

-It was the planning that came before this, the acknowledgement that this was going to be hard at times, but also me allowing myself to feel bad and crap about it all that ensured I maintained this mindset.
+It was the PLANNING that came before this, the acknowledgement that this was going to be hard at times, but also me allowing myself to feel bad and crap about it all that actually ensured I maintained this mindset.

 If I'd "just been positive."
-If I'd forced myself to "be strong," and "think past the pain and suffering" that the cocktail of poisons pumping through my veins would bring... each time I couldn't do so, I'd lose faith...
+If I'd forced myself to "be strong," and "think past the pain and suffering" that the cocktail of poisons pumping through my veins would bring... each time I couldn't do so, each time I'd find myself screaming "WHEN WILL THIS END!' into my own brain...
+I'd lose faith...
 In myself.

 I'd start to doubt my ability to resist or be strong.

 I'd lose faith in the treatment itself.

-Each of the numerous times that something would come to knock me off my perch, I'd be forced to balance precipitously on that thin pilon of strength and courage by forcing myself to feel something I couldn't.
+Each of the numerous times that something would come to knock me off my perch, I'd be forced to balance precipitously on that thin pilon of strength and courage by forcing myself to feel or be something I couldn't.

-On the other hand, by LETTING MYSELF BE HUMAN and acknowledging the challenges that would come, and telling myself that I couldn't expect myself to be this "Happy, yolo, optimist" right away...
-By telling myself that I WOULD fail every now and then, but that in the long run, I COULD get to this point, where I WOULD pull myself back up, ensured that I would.'
+On the other hand, by LETTING MYSELF BE HUMAN and acknowledging the challenges that would come, and telling myself that I couldn't expect myself to be this "Happy, yolo, optimist" right away, or all the time...
+By telling myself that I WOULD fail every now and then, but that in the long run, I COULD get to this point, where I WOULD pull myself back up... ensured that I would.'

-By letting myself human, I made myself more likely to learn, and rise after failure.
+By letting myself human, I made myself MORE likely to learn, and rise after failure.
 By acknowledging that it'd take time...
-I gave myself no way to fail.
+I gave myself NO WAY to fail.